Lutein

 What is the best form of Lutein?

-How much Lutein should I take daily?
+How much Lutein should I take?

 Ready to formulate with Lutein?